xdv/divvy-dev-portal/content/concepts/consensus-network/consensus-principles-and-rules.md

 # Consensus Principles and Rules

-The XRP Ledger is a universal payment system enabling users to transfer funds across national boundaries as seamlessly as sending an email.
-Like other peer-to-peer payment networks such as Bitcoin, the XRP Ledger enables peer-to-peer transaction settlement across a decentralized network of computers.
-Unlike other digital currency protocols, the XRP Ledger allows users to denominate their transactions with any currency they prefer, including fiat currencies, digital currencies and other forms of value, in addition to XRP (the native asset of the XRP Ledger).
+The XDV Ledger is a universal payment system enabling users to transfer funds across national boundaries as seamlessly as sending an email.
+Like other peer-to-peer payment networks such as Bitcoin, the XDV Ledger enables peer-to-peer transaction settlement across a decentralized network of computers.
+Unlike other digital currency protocols, the XDV Ledger allows users to denominate their transactions with any currency they prefer, including fiat currencies, digital currencies and other forms of value, in addition to XDV (the native asset of the XDV Ledger).

-The XRP Ledger's technology enables near real-time settlement (three to six seconds) and contains a decentralized exchange, where payments automatically use the cheapest currency trade orders available to bridge currencies.
+The XDV Ledger's technology enables near real-time settlement (three to six seconds) and contains a decentralized exchange, where payments automatically use the cheapest currency trade orders available to bridge currencies.

 # Background

 ## Mechanics

-At the core, the XRP Ledger is a shared database that records information such as accounts, balances, and offers to trade assets.
+At the core, the XDV Ledger is a shared database that records information such as accounts, balances, and offers to trade assets.
 Signed instructions called "transactions" cause changes such as creating accounts, making payments, and trading assets.

-As a cryptographic system, the owners of XRP Ledger accounts are identified by _cryptographic identities_, which correspond to public/private key pairs.
+As a cryptographic system, the owners of XDV Ledger accounts are identified by _cryptographic identities_, which correspond to public/private key pairs.
 Transactions are authorized by cryptographic signatures matching these identities.
 Every server processes every transaction according to the same deterministic, known rules.
 Ultimately, the goal is for every server in the network to have a complete copy of the exact same ledger state, without needing a single central authority to arbitrate transactions.

 ## The Double Spend Problem